1. GP practices must have a data protection officer (DPO)

-- Explaining the lawful purpose for which you are processing their personal data.
-For healthcare organisations this may be Article 6(1)(e) that it is '…necessary for the performance of a task carried out in the public interest or in the exercise of official authority…' and Article 9 for special category data, which includes personal data about health.
+- explaining the lawful purpose for which you are processing their personal data.
+For healthcare organisations this may be Article 6(1)(e) of the UK GDPR that it is "…necessary for the performance of a task carried out in the public interest or in the exercise of official authority…" and Article 9 for special category data, which includes personal data about health

 The ICO has a useful checklist explaining the information privacy notices need to contain.

-If you are relying on other legal bases, you will need to specify these in the privacy notice.
+If you're relying on other legal bases, you will need to specify these in the privacy notice.

 3. Have in place procedures for subject access requests

-a) The subject access request does not have to be in writing.
+- the subject access request does not have to be in writing

-b) The subject cannot be charged for copies of records unless the request is 'manifestly unfounded, excessive or repetitive'.
+- the subject cannot be charged for copies of records unless the request is "manifestly unfounded, excessive or repetitive".
 You could then charge a reasonable fee.
 There is currently no agreed definition of what constitutes a manifestly unfounded or excessive request, or what a reasonable fee is.
-It is hoped this type of request will be rare and, when considering them, doctors should bear in mind their general duties towards patients as set out in Good medical practice and the GMC's specific guidance on confidentiality.
-It may be helpful to discuss such cases with the DPO and/or to seek advice from the MDU.
+It is hoped this type of request will be rare, and when considering them, doctors should bear in mind their general duties towards patients as set out in Good medical practice and the GMC's specific guidance on confidentiality.
+It may be helpful to discuss such cases with the DPO and/or to seek advice from us

-c) You need to provide the information within one calendar month.
+- you need to provide the information within one calendar month

-d) In Scotland, children aged 12 or over are presumed to have sufficient age and maturity to access their own records.
-In England, Wales and Northern Ireland competence is assessed on a case by case basis.
-A child may have capacity to consent and if they do, they should be asked for consent.
-Competent children may refuse access to their records unless the doctor believes it is not in their best interests.
+- in Scotland, children aged 12 or over are presumed to have sufficient age and maturity to access their own records and can allow or prevent access by others, including parents.
+In England, Wales and Northern Ireland, competence of minors is assessed on a case-by-case basis.
+A child or young person may have capacity to consent to disclosure and if they do, they should be asked for consent.

 Insurance companies, solicitors or other third parties should not be charged if requesting records, with patient consent, under a subject access request.
 However, other requests for information or reports by third parties should be dealt with in the normal way.